rtsao/derive-pkg/README.md

 Usage: derive-pkg [directory] [options]

 Options:
-      directory   The base directory containing the package.json (defualt: ".")
+      directory   The base directory containing the package.json (default: ".")

   --out-dir, -d   The output directory for the derived package.json